cheatas/DMARCate/README.md

 `dns-record-tracker.py` tracks the SPF, DKIM and DMARC records of a domain.
 Any record change is saved in the MySQL database.
 These records are used by `graph.py` to generate the DNS history time line.
 It advised to run this script frequently when one is changing on of the 3 records frequently (for example during the deployment)

+The individual generatad files for each widget are combined into one web interface in `dm-ph2.html`.

 Visualizations
 =============